desmccarter/ladywood/README.md

 #### Background: SeleniumQA PageFactory

-**Selenium QA PageFactory** is a well known utility that enables developers and testers to implement web / mobile based tests based on the well known and commonly used [Page Object Pattern](http://toolsqa.com/selenium-cucumber-framework/page-object-design-pattern-with-selenium-pagefactory-in-cucumber/).
+**NEO PageFactory is an extension to the well known and used Selenium QA PageFactory**.
+SeleniumQA PageFactory is a web/mobile testing utility that enables developers and testers to implement web / mobile based tests based on the well known and commonly used [Page Object Pattern](http://toolsqa.com/selenium-cucumber-framework/page-object-design-pattern-with-selenium-pagefactory-in-cucumber/).

 ##### Introduction to the Page Object Pattern